Vhakash/Lung-Cancer-Detector/Readme.md

 ## Overview

 This is a Streamlit-based web application for lung cancer detection using AI.
 The application provides a user-friendly interface for uploading medical images (CT scans, X-rays) and analyzing them for potential signs of lung cancer.
-It includes mock AI models, image preprocessing capabilities, visualization tools, and sample data for demonstration purposes.
+It includes mock AI models, image preprocessing capabilities, visualization tools, sample data for demonstration purposes, and **PostgreSQL database integration for persistent analysis history**.

 ## User Preferences